EricMFischer/personal-website/content/project/exact-sampling-cluster-sampling/index.md

 ---
 title: Exact Sampling with Coupled Markov Chains and Swendsen-Wang Cluster Sampling of the Ising Model
-summary: A comparative analysis of two sampling methods, exact sampling using coupled Markov chains and the Gibbs distribution versus cluster sampling using the Swendsen-Wang algorithm
+summary: A comparative analysis of exact sampling using coupled Markov chains and cluster sampling using the Swendsen-Wang algorithm
 tags:
 - Sampling
 - Markov Chain Monte Carlo